 Dr Cheryl Holman

-Meet Associate Dean for Academic Quality, Dr Cheryl Holman.
+Meet Associate Director for Academic Quality, Dr Cheryl Holman.
 Cheryl is an LGBT+ member of staff and shares her experience of working at Herts.

 Life at Herts

-I've worked here for a long time now.
-My perception of Herts from the start was that it's a friendly organisation and staff work hard to meet the needs of our students.
+I have worked here for a long time now, initially I taught in health-related programmes as I am a Registered Nurse and then I moved into Academic Quality which involves promoting standards of education and making sure the delivery of our programmes is fair and consistent.
+My perception of Herts from the start was that it is a friendly organisation and staff work hard to meet the needs of students.
 In recent years Herts has become more focused on equality and diversity.
 Within my role, I work a lot on improving equity of opportunity and contribute to the University’s strategic plan.

 What more can we do?

+Some of my students’ research focuses on equity and diversity and it is clear we have more work to do in challenging prejudice and inequality.
 I have delivered a session for health care students where I was asked to recount some of my experiences to help them better understand LGBTQ+ issues.
-I'd like to do more of this type of work to promote discussion and ideas.
-As someone who came-out in the 1980s I'm interested in how ideas have developed and how people across the age continuum experience LGBTQ+ life from within and outside the LGBTQ+ community.
+I would like to do more of this type of work to promote discussion and ideas.
+As someone who came-out in the 1980s, I am interested in how ideas have developed and how people across the age continuum experience LGBTQ+ life from within and outside the LGBTQ+ community.
+I try to be out and proud about myself and a supportive ally to others.

 The University is a very friendly place to work, and it's good to its staff.
 Make the most of any opportunities offered and don’t be afraid to be who you are and let people get to know you.